 Il aime des pommes?
 Non, il n’aime pas des pommes.

 Qu’est-ce que c’est ?
 C’est une pomme rouge

 A significant amount of curriculum time is devoted to oral rehearsal.
 French learning happens four times a week for 15 minutes.
 This means that children are speaking and listening French very regularly.
 As well as the teacher's knowledge, we make effective use of technology to aid learning and develop confidence in communicating in French.
 For example, by using platforms such as Quizlet and Duolingo, children can hear correct pronunciation and translation over and over again.
 It's also fun and engaging!
-We also make use of Seesaw to record and present French conversation in class.
+We also make use of technology to record and present French conversation in class.

 Children are inspired to learn French in many different ways, including through song and rhyme, reading French stories, writing, playing games and quizzes and through French cross-curricular topic projects such as Moi et ma famille. where children create their own family movies.

 Children have opportunities to be creative through our French cross-curricular topic projects and in their responses to reading French stories.